PR & Marketing

 You’d be forgiven for thinking my experience in Sardinia was based entirely on Aperol Spritz.
 But you’d be wrong.
 There’s also the lesser known Campari Spritz and the even better tasting Hugo Spritz with Sambuca and Elderflower which is simply delicious.
 Here’s my little guide to this stunning...

-Interview with brain training expert Jim Kwik
+Interview with celebrity brain training expert Jim Kwik

-Naked Review David Meerman Scott New Rules of PR & Marketing
+Book Review David Meerman Scott New Rules of PR & Marketing

-David the Self Help for PRs I got introduced to David Meerman Scott’s excellent book through a friend of mine, Helen who I worked with at Mamas & Papas, for she was doing a snazzy digital marketing course, and Dave (as we like to call him) is the holy grail of online with his book the New...
+Self Help Book for PRs I got introduced to David Meerman Scott’s excellent book through a friend of mine, Helen who was doing a snazzy digital marketing course, and Dave (as we like to call him) is the holy grail of online with his book the New Rules of PR & Marketing (AFF Link).
+I've been...

 Guide to Royal Ascot – Royal Enclosure